-The creative industries generate £84.1 billion to the United Kingdom economy each year and employ over 2.8 million people.
-Unlike many industries, Art & Design based industries have continued to grow by 29%, despite the recent financial crisis.
-With 139,000 people employed in Art & Design based jobs in the North West of England alone and Media City UK on our doorstep in Manchester - a leading international hub for the creative and digital sectors - there has never been a better time to pursue Art & Design.
+Our Creative Industries are the fastest growing part of the UK's economy.
+In 2017 the Creative Industries generated £92 billion and the creative sector returns more money per year to the UK treasury than automotive, oil, gas, aerospace and life science industries combined.
+With approximately 139,000 people employed in Art & Design based jobs in the North West of England alone, and Media City UK on our doorstep in Manchester - a leading international hub for the creative and digital sectors - there has never been a better time to pursue Art & Design.

-The course in Year 9 will follow a varied practical, hands-on curriculum in which students will experiment with and explore a variety of both traditional and contemporary media and artistic techniques.
+Year 9 students will have opportunities to explore traditional and contemporary media and techniques on a carousel in both Art & Design and Graphic Design throughout the year.
 Students will be expected to demonstrate critical and contextual understanding, by looking at the work of other artists, designers and/or craftspeople and develop their own ideas into individual, personalised outcomes.
 Students may develop their artistic skills through: exploratory and observational drawings, painting, printmaking, three-dimensional sculpture/relief work, photography, typography, mixed-media collage and/or textiles.
-This may also include the use of digital media via the use of photographic and Photoshop techniques.
+This will also include the use of digital media via the use of photographic and Photoshop techniques.
 Areas covered in Year 9 will be the ideal foundation for students wishing to pursue Art & Design subjects at GCSE level.